-Leftover long grain rice can be used in Fried Rice recipes.
+You can use leftover long grain rice in Fried Rice recipes.

 As with brown or wholewheat flour, brown rice contains the whole grain (apart from the very tough husk) and the bran gives it a nutty flavour.
 It is the most nutritious of all the rice types.

-It does take longer to cook than white rice, in fact roughly twice as long!
-And even when cooked correctly it may still seem a little chewy.
-When cooking rice of this type you need to be aware that it will absorb a lot more water than other varieties.
+It takes longer to cook than white rice, in fact roughly twice as long!
+And even when cooked correctly, it may still seem a little chewy.
+When cooking rice of this type, you need to know that it will absorb a lot more water than other varieties.

-Arborio rice is used in creamy gluten free risotto recipes.
+We use arborio rice in creamy gluten free risotto recipes.

-This is normally used for milky rice puddings as it is a sticky grain.
-It is also used for the Turkish recipe Dolmas, which uses a rice stuffing for vine leaves and can be used in risottos, if Arborio rice is unavailable.
+We normally use this for milky rice puddings as it is a sticky grain.
+We also use it for the Turkish recipe Dolmas, which uses a rice stuffing for vine leaves and we can use it in risottos, if Arborio rice is unavailable.

 Despite its name, Glutinous rice does not contain gluten.
-It is used in Asia for Sushi and desserts.
+They use it in Asia for Sushi and desserts.
 The grains stick together when cooked.

 Wild rice is not actually a type of rice, but a grain.
-However, I will include it in this list as it is used for the same purpose.
+However, I will include it in this list as we use it for the same purpose.
 It is often available in a mixed bag with basmati.

 Black rice is also sometimes know as purple, as it turns that colour when cooked.
 It is an excellent source of iron.
 In China, it is used to make black rice cake or bread.